 Activities in Hokkaido

 The Japanese associate Hokkaido with vast open spaces and wild nature.
-The far north of the island is a place where temperatures can drop to minus 30 degrees in winter, but where lavender and sunflowers bloom in summer.
+The far north of the island is a place where temperatures can drop to -30C (-22F) in winter but where lavender and sunflowers bloom in summer.
+A dichotomy that displays the great range of activities to experience in Hokkaido.

 Every year, Hokkaido offers many attractions and attracts thousands of visitors, especially in summer when temperatures are cooler than in the rest of Japan, and in winter to enjoy the delights of the snow.

 Winter temperatures can drop to -15°C in the mountainous areas.
-Summer, on the other hand, is mild and pleasant with temperatures ranging from 20°C to 25°C, offering a refreshing escape from the intense heat of other parts of Japan.
-Spring and autumn are short but spectacular, with cherry blossoms and vibrant autumn foliage.
+Summer, on the other hand, is mild and pleasant, with temperatures ranging from 20°C to 25°C, offering a refreshing escape from the intense heat of other parts of Japan.
+Spring and autumn are short but spectacular, with blankets of pink cherry blossoms and seas of vibrant autumn foliage.

 History of Hokkaido